 1. Require Certification for Educational Interpreters

-- Mandate that all ASL interpreters working in schools hold appropriate certification, such as EIPA or RID credentials in compliance with Nevada State Registry (NRS) outlined in NRS 656 and NAC 656A. - Establish and enforce state-level standards to ensure consistency and quality in interpreting services.
+- Mandate that all ASL interpreters working in schools hold appropriate certification, such as EIPA or RID credentials. - Establish and enforce state-level standards to ensure consistency and quality in interpreting services.

 2. Promote Early Access to Language